eigerco/pallet-move/doc/tutorial.md

 Prerequisites:
 - [Install smove](https://github.com/eigerco/smove).
-- Setup the our template node with pallet-move integrated and run it in the background - the instructions can be found in our [readme](../README.md).
+- Setup our template node with pallet-move integrated and run it in the background - the instructions can be found in our [readme](../README.md).
   - Either use [polkadot.js][polkadotjs] or run a local frontend for the node running in the background.
 - Switch the current working directory to the code example directory in `pallet-move/tests/assets/move-projects/car-wash-example`.